QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

 ## Cover Rails

-### Gizmo actor
+### Gizmo Blueprint

-The `Editor Only Cover Point Rail Gizmo` is a custom Framework actor which is for manipulating the transforms of cover points in a rail.
+The `BP_CoverPointRailGizmo` is a custom Framework blueprint which is for manipulating the transforms of cover points in a rail.
 It's NOT meant to be manually placed.
 Usage:
 1. ![](/assets/world-data/WorldDataToolImages/Image_WorldDataTool_Cover_CreateRailGizmo.png){: w="222" h="38" }{: .right } Select a cover point or multiple.
 2. Press `Create Rail Gizmo from Point` to create a rail gizmo.